Mjd-star/Robotic-arm-control-using-ROS/README.md

   Go to www.virtualbox.org and download the newest version of VirtualBox for OS you're using

  # 2. configure the virtualBox
+ In order to install Ubuntu on VirtualBox, you should have a physical computer with at least 4 GB of RAM (Random Access Memory), a hard disk drive with at least 30 GB of free space (SSD is preferred due to its higher performance).
+Your CPU (Central Processor Unit) must support Intel VT-x or AMD-v hardware virtualization features which must also be enabled in UEFI/BIOS.
+This point is especially important if you are looking for how to install Ubuntu 64-bit on VirtualBox.

  # 3. installing ubunto 18.0 on virtualBox